 Depreciation and amortization.
-"Depreciation and amortization" expenses totaled \$245.1 million for the six months ended June 30, 2017, an increase of \$28.9 million or 13.4%, compared to the same period in 2016.
-The increase was primarily related to an increase in depreciation expense of the EUTELSAT 65 West A, EchoStar XIX and EchoStar XXIII satellites that were placed into service in the second quarter of 2016, and the first and second quarters of 2017, respectively, an increase in depreciation expense relating to customer rental equipment from our consumer satellite broadband services in Brazil which began in July 2016, and an increase in depreciation expense relating to machinery and equipment in 2017, partially offset by a decrease in amortization expense from certain of our fully amortized other intangible assets in Corporate and Other.
+"Depreciation and amortization" expenses totaled \$237.0 million for the six months ended June 30, 2017, an increase of \$32.3 million or 15.8%, compared to the same period in 2016.
+The increase in depreciation expense was primarily the result of the launch of the EUTELSAT 65 West A satellite that was placed into service in the second quarter of 2016 and the contribution of the EchoStar XIX satellite from EchoStar to us in February 2017.
+In addition, the increase was also due to an increase in depreciation expense relating to an increase in expenditures for machinery and equipment in 2017 and an increase in depreciation expense relating to customer rental equipment from our consumer satellite broadband services in Brazil which began in July 2016.

 Interest income.
-"Interest income" totaled \$18.3 million for the six months ended June 30, 2017, an increase of \$10.9 million compared to the same period in 2016.
+"Interest income" totaled \$12.9 million for the six months ended June 30, 2017, an increase of \$9.5 million compared to the same period in 2016.
 The increase was primarily attributable to the increase in our marketable investments due to the issuance of long-term debt in the third quarter of 2016.

 Interest expense, net of amounts capitalized.
-"Interest expense, net of amounts capitalized" totaled \$100.9 million for the six months ended June 30, 2017, an increase of \$57.8 million, compared to the same period in 2016.
-The increase was primarily due to an increase in interest expense of \$44.5 million relating to the issuance of 2026 Notes in the third quarter of 2016 and a decrease of \$13.3 million in capitalized interest relating to the EchoStar XIX and EchoStar XXIII satellites that were placed into service in the first and second quarters of 2017, respectively.
+"Interest expense, net of amounts capitalized" totaled \$121.2 million for the six months ended June 30, 2017, an increase of \$47.1 million or 63.6%, compared to the same period in 2016.
+The increase was primarily due to an increase in interest expense of \$44.5 million relating to the issuance of 5.250% Senior Secured Notes due 2026 (the "2026 Senior Secured Notes") and 6.625% Senior Unsecured Notes due 2026 (the "2026 Senior Unsecured Notes") in the third quarter of 2016 and a decrease of \$2.7 million in capitalized interest relating to EchoStar XIX satellite that was placed into service in the first quarter of 2017.

-Gains and impairment on investments, net.
-"Gains and impairment on investments, net" totaled \$10.6 million in gains for the six months ended June 30, 2017, an increase of \$2.6 million or 33.0%, compared to the same period in 2016.
-The increase was primarily due to a gain of \$8.9 million from the sale of our investment in Invidi Technologies Corporation to an entity owned in part by DISH Network in the first quarter of 2017, partially offset by an other than temporary impairment loss of \$3.3 million on certain strategic equity securities in our marketable investment securities in 2017 and a decrease of \$2.8 million in realized gains on our securities classified as available-for-sale in 2017.
+Gains (losses) and impairment on marketable investment securities, net.
+"Gains (losses) and impairment on marketable investment securities, net" totaled \$1.6 million in losses for the six months ended June 30, 2017 compared to \$5.3 million in gains for the same period in 2016.
+The change of \$6.9 million was primarily due to an other than temporary impairment loss of \$3.3 million on certain strategic equity securities in our marketable investment securities in 2017 and \$3.0 million in realized gains on our securities classified as available-for-sale in 2016.